 The only recent successful war waged by a major power has been the Russian conquest of the Crimea.
 However, it was mostly made possible because there was so little resistance, either from Ukraine or from the rest of the world.
 Russia has few other such convenient opportunities.
 The conquest was primarily driven by Vladimir Putin's desire to impress the Russian public, and it's hard to see that Crimea provides a value to Russia that offsets the fact that the conquest continues to be a diplomatic liability.
 The conquest of Crimea more illuminates the weakness of the Russian state than its strength.

-The Russians have been pioneers in cyber warfare, but it doesn't win wars; it just makes conflict more expensive.
+The Russians have been pioneers in cyber warfare, but it doesn't win wars; it just nuisance tactics, readily matched in kind, making conflict more expensive.
 Indeed, 21st-century technology has done much to render warfare absurd.
-In the 19th century, seizing natural resources and infrastructure was profitable; now, trying to conquer countries to seize their high-tech industries would be absurd.
+In the 19th century, seizing natural resources and infrastructure was profitable; now, the idea of conquering countries to seize their high-tech industries is absurd.
 There's nothing to be better obtained in warfare that can't be obtained in open trade.
 On the other side of that coin, high-tech military forces are expensive, and it's hard to get a payoff worth the expense of a war.

 All that said, in the end we're stuck with wars, as manifestations of regional instability and failures of the international system of order.
 Nonetheless, nobody sees any real prospect of a Third World War.COMMENT ON ARTICLE